InThinking Subject Sites

 Mark Beverley currently teaches at Sevenoaks School, where he is Director of Curriculum and teacher of the Literature course, Literature and Performance and TOK.
 He was previously Head of English at UWCSEA and has taught the IB for 20 years.
 Mark is a also a Workshop Leader and Examiner, as well as the co-author of two textbooks for the course, both published by OUP.more

 David White (BA, MA) has taught the IB Diploma at the United World College of South East Asia in Singapore since 2002 where, in addition to teaching both English Literature and Language and Literature, he has also taught TOK and Film.
-He is currently Head of the High School English Department and is also an examiner for IB English Literature.more
+He is also an examiner and team leader for IB English Literature.
+After spending several years as Head of the High School English Department, he is currently High School Vice-Principal and IB Coordinator at the school.more

 If you are interested in Mark Beverley & David White visiting your school to work with teachers and/or students, please contact us.